 NAPI recognized the need to provide funding for community projects and created the Navajo Pride Benefit Fund (NPBF); which is solely for non-profit and education/community based organizations.
-The NPBF provides a maximum of $5,000 per award that is allocated based on several categories and will be disbursed by November 1.
+The NPBF provides a value up to $5,000 per award that is allocated based on several categories and will be disbursed by September 9, 2019.

 |Education/Youth/Senior/Veteran Development||To provide scholastic and skill building opportunities and resources through development programs that enhances communities and society.|